enriquebris/goconcurrentqueue/readme.md

 ## History

+### v0.6.2

+- Prevents FIFO.DequeueOrWaitForNextElement to gets blocked when waiting for an enqueued element

 ### v0.6.1

-- FixedFifo.Enqueue prevents to gets blocked trying to send the item over an invalid waitForNextElementChan channel
+- FixedFifo.Enqueue prevents to get blocked trying to send the item over an invalid waitForNextElementChan channel

 ### v0.6.0